HOODINI (HOspital Onset Diarrhoea INvestIgation)

 - Collecting data from 2 wards (minimum) on two days, one in January and one in June 2016

 - Uploading the data on to a database and sending it for analysis

-What is the project’s timetable?
+What was the project’s timetable?

 - 01/2016 data collection: complete